 In many cases, where manufacturers, wholesalers or importers are implementing a product recall, they will chose to deal direct with end users, for example, arranging a direct product exchange rather than expecting consumers to go to return the defective product to a retail store for replacement.
 Retailers prefer not to be involved and their involvement will have a cost implication for the manufacturer.
 Dealing directly with consumers gives the manufacturer greater control over its brand and arguably will be perceived by consumers as showing greater accountability for its products.
 Some companies affected by a recall will outsource part (e.g. the call centre facility) or all of the exercise to a specialist service provider, which has experience and the resources to implement the solution.

 Delivery addresses, completed guarantees, warranties or registration cards and details of bank debit and credit card purchases can all provide information to enable direct contact to be made with end users.
 Distributors and retailers are expected to co-operate with manufacturers in identifying end users where a product presents a safety risk.
 This is a typical exception to data protection restrictions on the release of personal end user information.
 Where information is available, direct contact should be made with end users - typically by letter or by email.

-In many situations, a company will not have the names and addresses of purchasers of a significant proportion of the products.
+The increasing prevalence of electronic payments and the growth of connected products are improving the prospects of identifying and contacting purchasers or users of affected product.
+Nevertheless, it remains the case that in many situations, a company will not have the names and addresses of purchasers of a significant proportion of the products.
 It is therefore faced with how best to bring the risk to unidentified purchasers' attention.
 Common steps include: